goolmoos/guyzip/README.md

-# gziper
+# guyzip
+My implementation of a gzip compressor.
-Comprresses files into the .gz format (DEFLATE method).
+Compresses files into the .gz format (DEFLATE method).